hugomd/blog/content/post/now-review-app-post.md

 tags = ["gitlab", "zeit", "now"]
 +++

-[Zeit](https://zeit.co/about) is a great little company that aspires to “Make Cloud Computing as Easy and Accessible as Mobile computing”, and they’re doing that just with their relatively new service, _[Now](https://zeit.co/now)_. _Now_ aims to make deploying Node and Docker apps as simple as typing `now` into your terminal.
+[Zeit](https://zeit.co/about) is a great little company that aims to “Make Cloud Computing as Easy and Accessible as Mobile computing”, and they’re doing that just with their relatively new service, _[Now](https://zeit.co/now)_. _Now_ aims to make deploying Node and Docker apps as simple as typing `now` into your terminal.
 It also allows deploying static websites, which is what I’ll be using it for in this little tutorial.

 ## Prerequisites
 This tutorial assumes that you’ve got a Zeit account, and have some familiarity with [GitLab Review Apps](https://about.gitlab.com/2016/11/22/introducing-review-apps/), [GitLab CI](https://about.gitlab.com/gitlab-ci/), and that you have a [GitLab Runner](https://docs.gitlab.com/runner/) setup and ready to go.